MichaelSasser/matrix-python.github.io/content/docs/contributing/project_structure.md

 {{< post title="Spaces Announcement 🎉" linked="false" container="false" >}}
 {{< /figure >}}

-The above example shows an entry, which featured multiple contributors.
+The above example shows an entry, which features multiple contributors.
 To add the contributors to the blog entry the `contributors` variable is used.
 In this case, it was:
 `contributors: ["Michael Sasser", "BrenBarn", "ilex", "James Belchamber"]`